LGBTQ rights in Michigan: Driver's licenses

 In November 2019, Michigan implemented a new government software system to change an individual's gender or sex on drivers licenses and I.D.s within the state - by both a signed statutory declaration and a fee.
 In January 2020, plans were announced to begin offering an "X" marker on driver licenses at an unspecified future date.
 In November 2021, the Secretary of State said the option would be available "soon".

 Respecting individual's pronouns

 In September 2023, the Michigan Supreme Court announced a case decision on "respecting an individual's pronouns" for judges.

 Sports

-The Michigan High School Athletic Association (MHSAA) has cited “potential conflicts between Trumps’s executive order and Michigan’s Elliott-Larsen Civil Rights Act,” which prohibits discrimination based on gender identity.
+The Michigan High School Athletic Association (MHSAA) has cited “potential conflicts between [an] executive order and Michigan’s Elliott-Larsen Civil Rights Act,” which prohibits discrimination based on gender identity.
 In March 2025 the Michigan House of Representatives adopted a bipartisan resolution urging the MHSAA to ban transgender athletes from participating in girls’ and women’s sports.